Update: Changes to SIL provider requirements.

 A service booking needs to be in place before you can claim for supports delivered.

-Without a service booking you won’t be able to submit payment requests to be paid for the support you have delivered to NDIA-managed participants.
+You won’t be able to submit payment requests to be paid for the support you have delivered to NDIA-managed participants without a service booking.

 Service bookings put aside NDIA-managed funding in a participant’s budget to pay NDIS registered providers.